 How To Make The Most of a Long Flight To Hawaii.

 The truth is most flights to Hawaii are long, but they don’t have to be grueling.
 How can you get from a to b without draining yourself physically and mentally?
 Good news!
-We got some great suggestions for you so you arrive to your paradise vacation refreshed and ready to go.
+We’ve got some great suggestions to ensure you arrive at your paradise vacation refreshed and ready to go.

 How?
 The best way to stay comfortable on any flight over four hours is to wear loose-fitting clothing and layers so you can adjust to temperature changes.
-Items like loos-fitting jean, t-shirts, and comfy tops for work well.
+Items like loose-fitting jeans, t-shirts, and comfy tops for work well.
 Tennis shoes are also great for long trips.

 Some say the best way to get through a long flight is with a couple of cocktails.
 Others disagree and avoid alcohol entirely.
 Whichever you prefer, it’s important to stay hydrated in the air.
 Drink plenty of water in the days leading up to your flight and make sure to bring a reusable water bottle with you.
 You can fill it right before you board and mix in some electrolyte powder for extra hydration.